-Referrals will be made through the SOMP program manager in Anchorage, working collaboratively with the Probation Officer III at WCC.
+Referrals will be made through the SOMP program manager in Anchorage, working collaboratively with the Probation Officer IIIs at the numerous probation offices.

 Final Decision on Program Participation: The contractor will be required to accept all program participants referred to the programs for treatment services unless the decision not to allow participation is based on specific clinical justification.
 If the successful offeror(s) refuse to treat a specific participant (or elect to have a specific participant removed from treatment), a program discharge report must be completed and forwarded to the SOMP program manager in Anchorage within thirty (30) days of discharge.